LoKI-Suite/LoKI-B-cpp/README.md

 ## Running and Plotting

-As of yet, LoKI-B++ is run from the command line.
+As of yet, LoKI-B++ is locally run from the command line.
 To plot the computed eedf you can install gnuplot.
 The execution on different operating systems is very similar.

 ### Linux